tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 EOF
 ```

 Deploy a `netshoot` pod into the default namespace.
+Before executing the `kubectl` command, ensure that you are in the root directory of the project.

 ```
+cd ..
 kubectl apply -f manifests/netshoot.yaml
 ```